medic/cht-docs/content/en/apps/guides/performance/telemetry.md

 | `count` | The number of times recorded. |
 | `sumsqr` | The sum of squares of the times recorded in milliseconds.
 This is useful to see the variance, for example, a lower sumsqr can be indicative of having data closer together. |

 The CHT records the Apdex (Application Performance Index) that is an open standard for measuring performance of software applications.
-Its purpose is to convert measurements into insights about user satisfaction, by specifying an uniform way to analyze and report on the degree to which measured performance meets user expectations.
+Its purpose is to convert measurements into insights about user satisfaction, by specifying a uniform way to analyze and report on the degree to which measured performance meets user expectations.

 The Apdex level is `satisfied` when the duration is less than or equal to 3s; `tolerable` when the duration is more than 3s but less than or equal to 12s; `frustrated` when duration is more than 12s.
 The Apdex is recorded as a telemetry entry using the format: `<telemetry_field>:apdex:<satisfied/tolerable/frustrated>`, for example, if the telemetry is about boot time and it had a tolerable performance, the Apdex is recorded as `boot_time:apdex:tolerable`.